mygocode/prime/README.md

 ## Deployment with Jenkins
 I have used Jenkins pipeline for deployment.
 In a team environment, we need to have at least 3 environments, **Dev**, **QA**, **Production**.
 There can be other environments like **CI**, **Nightly** etc, but that depends on requirement.
 Developers can use the Dev environment to quickly deploy and test their features.
-When development is done, that same instance should be deployed to the QA environment so QA team can check and further investigate possible bugs and issues.
-Once the feature is verified, this approved instance can be deployed to production and this all can be managed using Jenkins.
+When development is done, team merge the code to the master branch and that instance is deployed to the QA environment, so QA team can check and investigate possible bugs and issues.
+Once the feature is verified, this approved instance is then ready for production and this whole process can be managed using Jenkins.
-To keep the process simple, I haven't configured any trigger on master branch to automate the build process.
-Developer manually build the job name "Prime-Production".
-This job will perform the following operation.
+To keep the process simple, I haven't configured any trigger on master branch to automate the build process on merge event.
+Developer manually build the job and this job performs the following operation.
 - Checkout the master branch.
 - Build the docker image.
 - Push the docker image to Dockerhub.